How to Deploy PostgreSQL on Kubernetes

 Step 5: Connect to PostgreSQL Client

-1. Export the POSTGRES_PASSWORD environment variable to be able to log into the PostgreSQL instance:
+1. Export the POSTGRES_PASSWORD environment variable that enables logging into the PostgreSQL instance:

 kubectl port-forward --namespace default svc/psql-test-postgresql 5432:5432